We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 Prayer and Devotionals

 Awe is one of the most powerful entry points into prayer — and the night sky is one of the most reliable sources of awe available to anyone.
-These devotionals help translate the wonder of creation into a consistent, living prayer practice.
-For anyone who wants the cosmos to feed their faith rather than merely impress their mind.
+These devotionals help translate the wonder of creation into a living prayer practice.

 Deepen Your Prayer Life →